 Skip to main content

-South Dakota · OCT
+South Dakota · ODC

 Odor Control Certification in South Dakota

-Earn your Odor Control (OCT) certification in South Dakota through NISCR's online, self-paced program with a same-day certificate.
+Earn your Odor Control (ODC) certification in South Dakota through NISCR's online, self-paced program with a same-day certificate.
 Master deodorization techniques for smoke, pet, sewage, and water-damage odors that linger in tightly sealed, energy-efficient homes built for harsh South Dakota winters.
 This specialized credential adds value to any cleaning or restoration business in the state.

 100% online & self-paced — your certificate the same day, anywhere in South Dakota.